 Helping others, for example, offers a sense of purpose to many.
 Knowing that you have the potential to make a difference to someone else’s life, not wanting to let someone down and the positive feelings you can get from helping someone else, can all make you more likely to keep helping.
 That feeling of wanting to get up and do it again and make a difference, is one way of describing what a sense of purpose is.
 Although there are social distancing measures in place at the moment, you could still find ways to help others through online volunteering.
 You could also agree to check in a couple of times a week with someone you know is living alone and missing social interaction.
 Your call could mean more to them than you realise!

-Finally, if you’re really struggling to find your purpose during this time – then sometimes it can help to simply try something.
+Finally, if you’re really struggling to find your purpose – then sometimes it can help to simply try something.
 The first steps are often the hardest and by simply signing up to a free online learning course, or by calling a vulnerable neighbour you may well find you start to see your way forward.

 5. Create small, realistic goals each day and week - but don’t be afraid to go with the flow too!